mindnous/mindsis/README.md

 - [x] Large Language Model.
 - [x] Speech to text.
 - [x] Text to speech.
-- [ ] Integrate all parts together.
+- [x] Integrate all parts together.
+- [x] Validate the pipeline to work with text input.
+- [ ] Validate the pipeline to work with speech input.
 - [ ] Add external interactions for productivity purpose.

 ---